Heiss/ETF-Constituents/Readme.md

 # Configuration

 The `config.txt` holds all indices, which should be tracked with the software.
 The syntax per line: `INSTITUTION INDEXNAME`.
 E.g. `MSCI WORLD`.

-Take a look into the file of your needed institution in `src/institutions/data` to find out, which indexname you have to enter.
+You can take a look into the settings in the gui (shortcut CTRL+O) to see all ETF's.
+You have to reload (shortcut CTRL+R) manually the list of all shares in the main window, after you change the used ETF's.

 # current supported index institutions